munificent/craftinginterpreters/book/superclasses.md

 We have superclass method accesses working now.
 And since the returned object is an ObjBoundMethod that you can then invoke, we've got super *calls* working too.
-Just like last chapter, we've reached a point where our VM has the complete correct semantics.
+Just like last chapter, we've reached a point where our VM has the complete, correct semantics.

 But, also like last chapter, it's pretty slow.
 Again, we're heap allocating an